 As part of this promise, we will ensure, whenever possible, that one of our dedicated staff will be available to meet you at the airport.
 In most locations, we also set up a Whatsapp group to help with managing airport arrivals.
 We will arrange with you prior to your departure that, should you arrive in the agreed upon pick up window, a member of our staff will be there to welcome you, easily identifiable in a GVI t-shirt or holding a GVI sign and wearing a friendly smile.
 This means there will be someone there to greet you as you land, and from there you will be transported to your GVI base to start your adventure and meet the rest of your team.

-All of our programs have short, mid and long-term objectives that fit with the United Nations Sustainable Development Goals or UN SDGs.
+All of our programs have short-, mid- and long-term objectives that align with the United Nations Sustainable Development Goals (UN SDGs).
 This enables us to report on our collaborative impact across the world in a streamlined manner, measuring which UN SDGs we are making a substantial contribution to.
 Furthermore, this will help our local partners and communities measure and visualise their contribution to the UN SDGs.

-Prior to your arrival on base, you will be educated about the history of the UN SDGs.
-Then, once on base you’ll learn about the specific goals of your location, the long-, mid- and short-term objectives, and also clarification of how your personal, shorter-term involvement contributes to these goals on a global level.
+Prior to your arrival on base, you will be educated about the UN SDGs.
+Then once you arrive on base, you’ll learn about the specific goals we have in this particular location, our various objectives, and also clarification of how your personal, shorter-term involvement contributes to these.

-Our aim is to educate you on local and global issues, so that you continue to act as active global citizens after your program, helping to fulfil our mission of building a global network of people united by their passion to make a difference.
+Our aim is to educate you on local and global issues, so that you continue to be an active global citizen after your program, helping to fulfil our mission of building a global network of people united by their passion to make a difference.